hebertsonm/Azure-Kubernetes-Jenkins/README.md

 Past the host address (from previous task) on browser and configure Jenkins security.

-Configure Global Security > Enable security.
+Manage Jenkins > Configure Global Security > Enable security.

 Create a new user.